 The Crosstrek hybrid seemed sure-footed as a mountain-goat on our 10-mile drive along a rutted, rocky and sometimes steep dirt trail in the Santa Ynez mountains.

 One benefit of its ability to run in all-electric mode if the battery has enough juice is that you don’t have to rev up the gas engine for torque to clamber over rocky outcroppings or other obstacles, then slam on the brakes once you’ve topped them.
 The high-torque EV mode lets you climb at a slow, controlled pace for a very smooth up-and-over.
+These braking options could be very beneficial for people who regularly like to take different adventure routes and are unsure of the types of roads that they could come across.
+To be able to drive on these roads with ease, car owners need to make sure that their EBC brake rotors and the pads work efficiently and can guarantee safety.
+Getting your braking system checked before going on long journeys may be in your best interests so you can get any necessary parts changed in plenty of time.

 Regenerative braking and excess engine power add juice to the battery while driving, on road or off.
 That augments the charge you started out with if you plugged in before your trip and gives you some juice to play with when you decide to head off road.